nunofachada/simoututils/README.md

 ## 2\.
 File format

+The provided functions use the [dlmread] MATLAB/Octave function to open files containing simulation output.
+As such, these functions expect text files with numeric values delimited by a separator (automatically inferred by [dlmread]).
-These utilities expect files in the TSV (tab-separated values) format, one column per output, one row per iteration.
+The files should contain data values in tabular format, with one column per output and one row per iteration.

 <a name="howtousetheutilities"></a>